 - Statutory benefits.
 These are the required minimum benefits that local employment laws mandate.
 Statutory benefits include health insurance, social security contributions, and worker's compensation.
 Requirements vary per country or state worldwide.

 - Supplemental benefits.
 These are additional benefits beyond the statutory minimums, such as supplemental health insurance, retirement contributions, and extended leave.
 Supplemental benefits improve employees’ overall quality of life and make them feel valued, giving employers a competitive edge for attracting and retaining top talent.

-Additional employee perks, or fringe benefits, are non-wage benefits that supplement an employee’s regular salary beyond statutory and supplemental benefits.
-These include employee stock options, gym memberships, access to co-working spaces, and relocation stipends.
+Additional employee perks, or fringe benefits, are non-wage benefits or indirect compensation that supplement an employee’s regular salary beyond statutory and supplemental benefits.
+These include employee equity incentive plans like stock options or stock grants, gym memberships, access to co-working spaces, and relocation stipends.

 Fringe benefits are an essential addition to competitive global employee benefits packages since they provide a well-rounded approach to employee health and work-life balance.